SketchyMaze/doodle/balance/README.md

   * `D_SCROLL_SPEED=8`: Canvas scroll speed when using the keyboard arrows in the Editor Mode, in pixels per tick.
   * `D_DOODAD_SIZE=100`: Default size when creating a new Doodad.

+Development booleans for unit tests (set to any non-empty value):

+* `T_WALLPAPER_PNG` for pkg/wallpaper to output PNG images.